-6.4.4.1 Social Vulnerability and Resiliency
+6.5.4.1 Consequence-Enhancing Risk Factors and Resiliency

-Socially vulnerable people are disproportionately impacted by flood events.
-This is in part due to the fact that socially vulnerable communities often lack the capacity in terms of infrastructure and capital, both physical and monetary, to recover guickly.
-In fact, when compared with non-socially vulnerable communities, socially vulnerable communities recover slower and often never recover to the same levels of productivity, population, and income that those areas experienced prior to a major flood event.
+Communities with high risk from natural disasters according to the FEMA NRI, are disproportionately impacted by flood events and often lack the capacity in terms of infrastructure and capital, both physical and monetary, to recover quickly.
+These communities often never recover to the same levels of productivity, population, and income that those areas experienced prior to a major flood event.
 Thus, while formulating strategies for non-structural measures, the PDT wanted to keep this information in mind.
-Essentially, flood risk reduction projects in areas which experience social vulnerability are not fully captured in the traditional NED framework.
+Essentially, flood risk reduction projects in areas which experience community risk factors are not fully captured in the traditional NED framework.
 That is to say, the benefits that these communities experience as a result of federal investment to reduce the risk from flooding are not simply the reduction in damages to structures and contents.
-The benefits provided to socially vulnerable communities include resiliency and cohesion.
+The benefits provided to communities with these factors include resiliency and cohesion.
 In effect, the comprehensive plans beyond the NED plan provide these communities a greater ability to cope with and rebound from flood events.
 These benefits are non-monetary and were deemed to be just as important as the NED benefits, we have traditionally seen in FRM projects.
-Table 6-6 presents a summary of benefits to areas experiencing social vulnerability.
+Table 6-6 presents a summary of structures in communities experiencing "Very High" to "Relatively High - Very High" levels of NRI community risk factors across each of the plans

-This plan, while not specifically formulated with considerations of comprehensive benefits such as mitigating flood risk for areas experiencing social vulnerability, improving community resiliency, cohesion, and reducing frequent flood hazards.
-It nonetheless provides significant benefit to socially vulnerable areas as highlighted in the table above.
-Given that individuals in these communities are historically overburdened by excessive costs related to both hazard mitigation and hazard response, this plan would provide a significant impact to eligible community members experiencing social vulnerability via decreased recovery time and their related expenditures, as well as increased safety of their home, and decreased flood insurance premiums from hazard mitigation.
+Benefit Category Plan 1 Plan 3a Plan 3b Plan 3c Structures included in amplified-consequence areas 470 546 860 952 Total Structures included 597 675 1,088 1234 % of structures in amplified-consequence areas 78.7% 80.9% 79% 77.1% above.
+Given that individuals in these communities are historically overburdened by excessive costs related to both hazard mitigation and hazard response, this plan would provide a significant impact to eligible community members via decreased recovery time and their related expenditures, as well as increased safety of their home, and decreased flood insurance premiums from hazard mitigation.